Project-MAVIS/MAVIS/README.md

 MAVIS (Media Authentication, Verification and Integrity System) is an image steganography toolkit that uses advanced **wavelet-based DCT watermarking** combined with **QR codes**, **Reed-Solomon Encoding** and **GAN-based watermarking** to embed invisible, tamper-resistant data into images.
 The project provides a web-based Gradio UI for embedding, extracting, and benchmarking watermarks.

 > [!NOTE]
-> We are still awaiting the publish of the research paper behind this project.
+> We are still awaiting the publish of our research paper behind this project which was presented at the MIND 2025 conference.

 ### Key Features